How To Use Your New Watercolors!

 • Your paints may have gone through any number of fluctuating climate conditions on the way to you and may be a bit sticky, especially if it’s hot.

-• If sticky, place in freezer for a couple of minutes.
+• If too sticky to remove packaging, place in freezer for a couple of minutes.

-• I add a custom cut piece of parchment in the lid of each tin to prevent your paints from sticking to the lid, which especially happens when they are put away before fully drying.
-I recommend you keep the parchment in place to prevent this.
+• Your tin comes with a custom cut piece of parchment in the lid of each tin to prevent your paints from sticking to the lid, which especially happens when they are put away before fully drying.
+It is recommended that you keep the parchment in place to help prevent this.

 • When you’re ready to paint, use a dropper, syringe, or brush to place 2-5 drops of water on top of the paint pan to activate the paint.
 More drops = more color dilution.
 Less drops = more vibrant color.
 The longer you wait to swirl the water, the more paint will lift with it.
 I usually let it sit for around 2 minutes.

-• Do not consume these paints and keep away from children.
+• Do not consume these paints and keep away from children unsupervised.

 Keep an eye out on in the news section for upcoming drops and events!